 Aya Mimura | Financial Analyst | firstname.lastname@example.org

 Aya, a Japanese national, joined the Adaptation Fund Board Secretariat in April 2011.
-Her duties focus on financial and business analysis of the Fund and secretariat.
-She works on the administrative budgets, internal business process analysis, and financial information and process of concrete adaptation projects.
+Her current duties focus on financial and business process analysis as well as funding operations for the Fund’s approved projects and grants.
+She support the formulation of the administrative budgets for the Board and secretariat and the overall implementation of the workplans for the secretariat.
+She also reviews internal business process of the secretariat, identifies business needs and coordinates the enhancement of the online project database.
+Further, she supports financial screening of project proposals, technical review of audit financial statements for completed projects and Board agenda on civil society engagement and Fund’s carbon footprint management.
 Prior to joining the secretariat, she worked for UNEP’s International Environmental Technology Centre in Shiga, Japan for six years.
 Within its water and sanitation program, she engaged in a series of operational projects and programs including “Support for Environmental Management for the Iraqi Marshlands,” one of the UN’s largest and award-winning environmental programs implemented in Iraq during the post-conflict period.

-Aya holds a MA in international studies from the University of Birmingham in the UK, a graduate certificate of Advanced Studies in Environmental Diplomacy from the University of Geneva in Switzerland, and a BA in economics from Momoyama Gakuin University, Japan.
-She also holds an Advanced Diploma in Accounting and Business from the Association of Chartered Certified Accountants (ACCA) and is pursuing the further qualification in the fields.
+Aya is a member of the Association of Chartered Certified Accountants (ACCA) and holds a MA in international studies from the University of Birmingham in the UK, a graduate certificate of Advanced Studies in Environmental Diplomacy from the University of Geneva in Switzerland, and a BA in economics from Momoyama Gakuin University, Japan.
 She speaks Japanese and English.

 Young Hee Lee | Governance Specialist | email@example.com